Prateek-Srivastav/neural-network-practice/README.md

 # neural-network-practice
 ## makemore:
-> a character based bigram model which predicts the next character given the previous one.
+* a character based bigram model which predicts the next character given the previous one.
 ## makemore_mlp:
-> a character based model which predicts the next character taking into acocunt the previous three characters using MLP(Multilayer Perceptron).
+* a character based model which predicts the next character taking into acocunt the previous three characters using MLP(Multilayer Perceptron).

+> both are trained on a set of names, so they predict names